shakacode/react_on_rails_pro/docs/react-server-components.md

     - Dependencies used only in server components never ship to the client
     - Database queries, API calls, and their libraries stay server-side
     - Heavy data processing utilities remain on the server
-    - Server-only npm packages don't impact client bundle
+    - Server-only NPM packages don't impact client bundle

 2. **Concrete Examples:**
     - Routing logic can stay server-side